Skip to content. | Skip to navigation

-Research Projects - Axis 2 (PI: L. Etienne)
+Projets de Recherche - Axe 2 (PI: L. Etienne)

-Axis 2 (PI: Lucie ETIENNE): Evolution of virus-host interactions, and impact on cross-species transmissions
+Axis 2 (PI: Lucie ETIENNE): Functional Evolution of virus-host interactions, and impact on cross-species transmissions

 Viruses interact with many cellular proteins, being pro- or anti-viral.
 Because viruses have been evolving with their host over millions of years, their evolutionary histories include virus-host species coevolution, as well as cross-species transmission events.

-Hosts and pathogenic viruses are locked in an “evolutionary arms-race” (or “genetic conflict”), in which they coevolve to overcome the other and survive.
-Viruses are major drivers of mammalian adaptation.
-This notably led to rapid evolution and signatures of adaptation (positive selection) at the interface that has been important in vivo and over time.
+Hosts and pathogenic viruses have been locked in an “evolutionary arms-race” or “genetic conflict”.
+The extent of this conflict is huge, as viruses are major drivers of mammalian adaptation.
+This notably led to the rapid evolution and signatures of adaptation (positive selection) at the molecular interfaces that have been important in vivo and over time.

 Viruses are adapted to their natural host species.
 However, due to the species-specificity of virus-host interactions, (i) our cellular proteins may be efficient barriers against viral spillovers and (ii) natural variants in other species may be antivirals against human pathogens.